vapor/jwt-kit/README.md

 }

 struct CustomParser: JWTParser {
-    var jsonDecoder: JWTJSONDecoder = .defaultForJWT
+    // Here you can set a custom decoder or just leave this as default var jsonDecoder: JWTJSONDecoder = .defaultForJWT

-    func parse<Payload>(_ token: some DataProtocol, as: Payload.Type) throws -> (header: JWTHeader, payload: Payload, signature: Data) where Payload: JWTPayload {
+    // This method parses the token into a tuple containing the various token's elements func parse<Payload>(_ token: some DataProtocol, as: Payload.Type) throws -> (header: JWTHeader, payload: Payload, signature: Data) where Payload: JWTPayload {
-        let (encodedHeader, encodedPayload, encodedSignature) = try getTokenParts(token)
+        // A helper method is provided to split the token correctly let (encodedHeader, encodedPayload, encodedSignature) = try getTokenParts(token)

-        let header = try jsonDecoder.decode(JWTHeader.self, from: .init(encodedHeader.base64URLDecodedBytes()))
+        // The header is usually always encoded the same way let header = try jsonDecoder.decode(JWTHeader.self, from: .init(encodedHeader.base64URLDecodedBytes()))

-        let payload = if header.b64?.asBool ?? true {
+        // If the b64 header field is non present or true, base64URL decode the payload, don't otherwise let payload = if header.b64?.asBool ?? true {
             try jsonDecoder.decode(Payload.self, from: .init(encodedPayload.base64URLDecodedBytes()))
         } else {
             try jsonDecoder.decode(Payload.self, from: .init(encodedPayload))
         }

-        let signature = Data(encodedSignature.base64URLDecodedBytes())
+        // The signature is usually also always encoded the same way let signature = Data(encodedSignature.base64URLDecodedBytes())

         return (header: header, payload: payload, signature: signature)